Olivier recipe with black caviar. The legendary Monsieur Olivier! Olivier salad real French recipe

 Necessary products and their proportion for 5 persons.

-Fritillaries - 3 pcs., Potatoes - 5 pcs., Cucumbers - 5 pcs., Salad - 2 koshchiks, Provence - for ½ bottle. oil, crayfish necks - 15 pcs., Lanspicu - 1 cup, olives, gherkins - only ¼ pound, truffles - 3 pcs.
-Cooking rules: Singe, gut, fill and fry naturally banquet shot hazel grouses, cool and remove all the flesh from the bones.
-Cut the fillets into blankets, and chop the rest of the flesh a little.
-From the bones of the game, cook a good broth, from which to cook lanspic later.
-Boil the potatoes in the skin, then peel and take out into a recess the size of a three-kopeck coin, and chop the trimmings.
-Peel fresh cucumbers and cut into thin circles.
-Truffles cut into circles.
-Boil crayfish and take necks from them.
-Prepare a thick Provence sauce, add kabul-son for spiciness, and a little heavy cream for better taste and color.
-Peel large olives with a screw.
-When everything is prepared, then take a glass vase or a deep salad bowl and start laying everything in rows.
-First, put game and potato trimmings on the bottom, lightly seasoning them with Provence, then put a row of game on top, then some potatoes, cucumbers, some truffles, olives and crayfish necks, pour all this with a part of the sauce to make it juicy, put a row of game on top again and etc. Leave some of the crayfish necks and truffles for decoration on top.
-When all the products are stacked in a vase in the form of a slide, then cover with Provence on top so that the products are not visible.
-In the middle of the vase, put some kind of salad in a bouquet, and arrange the crayfish necks, claws from boiled crayfish and truffles around it more beautifully.
-Chop the frozen lanspic, put it in a cornet, make a thin elegant net on top and chill everything well.
+Grouse - 3 pcs., potatoes - 5 pcs., cucumbers - 5 pcs., salad - 2 cobs, Provencal - ½ bottle. butter, crayfish necks - 15 pcs., lanspicou - 1 glass, olives, gherkins - only ¼ pound, truffles - 3 pcs.
+Cooking instructions: Sear, gut, season and fry natural banquet shot hazel grouse, cool and remove all the flesh from the bones.
+Cut the fillets into blankets, and chop the rest of the pulp a little.
+Make a good broth from the game bones, from which you can then prepare lanspik.
+Boil the potatoes in their skins, then peel them and remove them into a hole the size of a three-kopeck coin, and chop the scraps.
+Fresh cucumbers peel and cut into thin slices.
+Cut the truffles into circles.
+Boil the crayfish and take their necks.
+Prepare thick sauce Provencal, add Kabul Son to it for spiciness, and for better taste and the color of a little heavy cream.
+Peel large olives using a screw.
+When everything is prepared, take a glass vase or deep salad bowl and start laying everything in rows.
+First, put the trimmings of game and potatoes on the bottom, lightly seasoning them with Provençal, then put a row of game on top, then some potatoes, cucumbers, some truffles, olives and crayfish necks, pour all this with some of the sauce so that it is juicy, put a row of game on top again and etc. Leave some of the crayfish necks and truffles for decoration on top.
+When all the products are placed in a vase in the form of a slide, then cover the top with Provençal so that the products are not visible.
+Place some kind of salad in the middle of the vase as a bouquet, and arrange crayfish necks, claws from boiled crayfish and truffles.
+Chop the frozen lanspik, put it in a cornet, make a thin elegant mesh on top and cool everything thoroughly.

-Note: In exactly the same way, you can prepare a salad from the remaining roast: beef, veal, black grouse, chicken, etc., as well as from any non-bony fish.
-Sometimes in these salads, if desired, you can add fresh tomatoes, cut into circles.
-But a real Olivier appetizer is always prepared from hazel grouse.
+Note: In exactly the same way, you can prepare a salad from the remaining roast: beef, veal, grouse, chicken, etc., as well as from any non-bony fish.
+Sometimes, if desired, you can add to these salads fresh tomatoes, cut into circles.
+But the real Olivier appetizer is always prepared from hazel grouse.

-Note: Lanspic is a thick, sticky, clear broth that has the density of a jelly.
-To get a bottle of ready-made lanspic, you need to take a bottle of ready-made broth and 12 sheets of gelatin, or a calf's head, or two cow's feet, or 5-6 calf's feet.
+Note: Lanspeak is a thickened, sticky, transparent broth with the density of jelly.
+To get a bottle of ready-made lanspeak, you need to take a bottle of ready-made broth and 12 sheets of gelatin, or a veal head, or two ox legs, or 5-6 veal legs.

-In other books of this period, you can find recipes without olives, but, for example, with pressed caviar or lobsters.
-There are many options, one thing in common: in the 19th century, Olivier was a layered salad for the upper layers.
-But having stepped from restaurants to home tables, Olivier gradually loses his culinary snobbery and becomes more democratic.
+In other books of this period you can find recipes without olives, but, for example, with pressed caviar or lobster.
+There are many options, but one thing in common: in the 19th century, Olivier was a layered salad for the upper classes.
+But having stepped from restaurants to home tables, Olivier is gradually losing its culinary snobbery and becoming more democratic.

 Cookbook, 1912

 Olivier salad.
-Proportion: chickens - 1 pc., boiled potatoes - 5 pcs., fresh cucumbers - 5 pcs., truffles - 1 pc., Provence sauce - 4 tables. spoons.
+Proportion: chickens - 1 pc., boiled potatoes - 5 pcs., fresh cucumbers - 5 pcs., truffle - 1 pc., Provencal sauce - 4 table. spoons.

-Preparation: boil the kuru in the broth and, taking it out, cool, remove all the flesh, both from the fillet and from the paws, cut obliquely, thinly, into slices.
-Take large potatoes, round with a column and cut into pennies.
+Preparation: boil the chicken in broth and, after removing, cool, remove all the flesh, both fillet and legs, cut diagonally, thinly, into planks.
+Take large potatoes, round them into columns and cut them into kopecks.
 Peel fresh cucumbers and chop finely.
-Put all this in a saucepan, add a little salt, put the Provence sauce and mix, and then put it in a salad bowl, level it with a slide, remove the shredded truffles on top, and the salad is ready, served especially for a snack.
+Place all this in a saucepan, add a little salt, add Provencal sauce and stir, and then put it in a salad bowl, level it with a mound, top it with shredded truffles, and the salad is ready, served especially as an appetizer.

-Note: Salad "de-boeuf" (appetizer).
+Note: Salad de boeuf (appetizer).
 The same as Olivier, but the difference is that you need to take boiled meat instead of chicken.
-Cut the meat into thin leaves, combine with cucumbers, potatoes and Provence sauce.
-Decorate with truffles.
+Cut the meat into thin leaves, combine with cucumbers, potatoes and Provencal sauce.
+Garnish with truffles.

-In the relatively well-fed thirties, the history of lettuce - along with the history of the country - went on a new round.
-The chef of the Moscow restaurant, Ivan Ivanov, who, according to legend, once worked on the sidelines of Lucien Olivier himself, invents his own remake on an already well-known theme - the Stolichny salad.
+In the relatively well-fed thirties, the history of salad - along with the history of the country - took a new turn.
+The chef of the Moscow restaurant, Ivan Ivanov, who, according to legend, once worked in the wings of Lucien Olivier himself, invents his own remake of an already well-known theme - the Stolichny salad.
 For the first time, canned food is added to the already known recipe: green peas and crab meat.
-But for the role of the Soviet salad number one, "Capital" is not yet drawn.
-NEP rehabilitates hazel grouse, sturgeon and crayfish necks: in the then collections of recipes there is an abundance of subtly similar snacks under playful names like "Silva" or "Parisien".
-In such a variety, Olivier is not only losing ground, but it no longer claims to be the main festive dish.
+But “Stolichny” is not yet a candidate for the role of Soviet salad number one.
+The NEP rehabilitates hazel grouse, sturgeon and crayfish: in the collections of recipes of that time there was an abundance of subtly similar snacks under playful names like “Silva” or “Parisien”.
+In such a variety, Olivier is not exactly losing ground, but it no longer claims to be the main holiday dish.

 Vegetable salad with game (Olivier)

-Fillets of boiled or fried cold game, boiled potatoes, gherkins or pickled cucumbers are cut into thin slices, green salad leaves, [sauce] soy-kabul, mayonnaise, salt are added to them.
-All this is carefully mixed, stacked in a salad bowl, decorated with circles or slices of a hard-boiled egg, lettuce, olives, game slices and green cucumber slices.
-You can put 2-3 cancer necks or pieces of canned crabs on the salad.
+Fillet of boiled or fried cold game, boiled potatoes, gherkins or pickled cucumbers are cut into thin slices, green lettuce leaves, soy-kabul [sauce], mayonnaise, and salt are added to them.
+All this is carefully mixed, placed in a heap in a salad bowl, decorated with slices or slices of hard-boiled eggs, lettuce, olives, slices of game and slices of green cucumber.
+You can put 2-3 crayfish tails or pieces of canned crab on the salad.

 Cooking in Russian, America, 2003